 VTA Paratransit Offices at the Eastridge Park-and-Ride Lot.
 In September 2017, VTA completed improvements to the vacant building located at the Eastridge Transit Center and moved its VTA Access Paratransit staff to the Eastridge Park-and-Ride Lot.
 At the VTA Access Paratransit Offices, VTA has a call center and performs minor maintenance on Paratransit vehicles.
-Approximately 126 parking spaces are designated for use by VTA Access Paratransit staff and visitors.
-An additional 56 spaces at the Eastridge Park-and-Ride Lot are currently being used by VTA Paratransit staff.
+Approximately 124 parking spaces are designated for use by VTA Access Paratransit staff and visitors.

 Thompson Creek Trail.
 Construction of the City of San Jose's Thompson Creek Trail began in 2016 and was completed in 2017.
 The 2.25-mile trail is a Class I facility that runs between Lake Cunningham Park and Abom Park and generally follows Thompson Creek (San Jose Trails 2018).
-Figure 2-6 provides views of Thompson Creek Trail near Capitol Expressway and Tully Road.
+Figure 3-6 provides views of Thompson Creek Trail near Capitol Expressway and Tully Road.